 SECTION 1-1 INCORPORATION.

-The inhabitants of the Town of Watertown, within the territorial limits established by law, shall continue to be a municipal corporation, a body corporate and politic, under the name "Town of Watertown."
+The inhabitants of the Town of Watertown, within the territorial limits established by law, shall continue to be a municipal corporation, a body corporate and politic, under the name "City of Watertown."

 SECTION 1-2 SHORT TITLE.